Femke Wiersma

 Femke Marije Wiersma (born 29 December 1984) is a Dutch agricultural lobbyist and politician of the Farmer–Citizen Movement (BBB).
-She has served as Minister of Agriculture, Fisheries, Food Security and Nature in the Schoof cabinet since July 2024.
+She is a member of the House of Representatives since November 2025.
+She served as Minister of Agriculture, Fisheries, Food Security and Nature in the Schoof cabinet between July 2024 and February 2026.
 Previously, she was a member of the Provincial Executive of Friesland.

 Early life and career

 Wiersma was born in 1984 in Dokkum, located in Friesland.
 After her parents divorced a year later, she was raised by her mother, who was struggling with poverty.
 Wiersma took care of horses in her childhood, and she attended secondary education at mavo and at havo/vwo levels in Dokkum.
 Wiersma joined the Royal Netherlands Navy in 2002, serving as a sailor on the HNLMS Jacob van Heemskerck in locations such as the Mediterranean Sea.
 She was subsequently stationed at a Texel navy base before leaving the military in 2006.
 She completed training in social work in 2007, and she joined the Dantumadiel and Dongeradeel municipalities the following year as a care consultant, assessing the eligibility of citizens for municipal support programs.

 After moving to Abcoude for a relationship with a farmer, she established a tea garden, and she started writing opinion pieces for De Boerin magazine in 2012.
 In 2015, the abolition of the European milk quota led to a growing livestock population, which increased manure production and created a risk of the Netherlands exceeding its phosphate limit.
 The agricultural sector anticipated a phosphate rights system, which some extensive dairy farmers such as Wiersma found unfair because they were able to manage their manure fully.
 Wiersma started a campaign on social media platform Facebook in 2015 to protest the new system, and she became a lobbyist for Netwerk GRONDig, which had been founded shortly before to represent extensive dairy farmers.
 GRONDig was included in negotiations with the government, and an exception for this group was created.

 Wiersma simultaneously served as policy advisor for the Vereniging Behoud Boer & Milieu, advocating for circular agriculture and surface application of manure over injection, starting in 2016, and for the Dutch Dairy Farmers' Union starting in 2017.
 NRC noted that her opinion pieces for De Boerin shifted focus from agricultural life to include political viewpoints, criticizing national agricultural policy.
 She said that experts were circulating one-sided information to cast livestock farmers in a negative light, and she stated that organizations such as Wakker Dier and Natuurmonumenten were spreading propaganda.
 Wiersma left the Vereniging Behoud Boer & Milieu and the Dutch Dairy Farmers' Union in 2020 and 2021, respectively.